MappedIn/wordpress-plugins/mappedin-viewer/readme.txt

 The Mappedin Viewer Plugin for WordPress allows easily adding a Mappedin Viewer to any WordPress page or post.

 Mappedin Viewer is a fully packaged solution that can be easily embedded into your website.
-Once it's configured, you will have ongoing access to the Mappedin Viewer platform as it continuously evolves and improves with new features and data driven learnings.
+Once it's configured, you will have ongoing access to Mappedin Viewer as it continuously evolves and improves with new features and data driven learnings.
 Customers using Mappedin Viewer will always have the best version of our product, with out of the box features including:

 - An interactive 3D map
-- Location search and category listing
+- Location search and point of interest listing
 - Turn by turn directions
+- Safety annotations
   ... and more.

 ## Installation